 - Applications reports, case studies, best practice examples, emerging topics and tutorials

 with a practice-orientation.

 - Presentations directed to a “listener” audience (most members of the audience attend the

-conference to listen to high quality presentations, not to present), of which a large
+conference to listen to high quality presentations, not to present), of which approximately 80% are practitioners.

 - Presenters must have demonstrated speaking experience.